-earlier this year stephanie was interviewed by one of the centrals coast’s most popular NPR shows broadcast on ksby. “ears on art” with artists/interviewers crissa hewitt and steven deluque interviewed stephanie in her studio. click the button below to hear the interview.
+stephanie was interviewed on the central coast’s popular NPR show “ears on art” by crissa hewitt and steven deluque in her studio. click the button below to hear the segment.

-stephanie’s work is perpetually on display in the up front gallery at studios on the park in paso robles, california. a selection of contemporary pieces rotate through the gallery changing seasonally. some of her current work on exhibition can be seen seven days a week beginning at noon. the address is 1130 pine street, paso robles, california. click below to learn more.studios on the park upfront gallery website
+stephanie’s work is perpetually on display in the up front gallery at studios on the park in paso robles, california. a selection of contemporary pieces rotate through the gallery changing seasonally. some of her current work on exhibition can be seen seven days a week beginning at noon.studios on the park upfront gallery

 ken had two pieces selected by the central coast sculptors group show called “visual rhetroic“ in the mcmeen gallery at the san luis obispo museum of art. the mcmeen gallery is upstairs from the main floor and is a wonderfully intimate environment with close proximity for viewing works of art. check it out next time you visit sloma.san luis obispo museum of art

 works by stephanie and ken have been accepted for several “phantom project” gallery exhibitions in downtown san luis obispo, california.play phantom3 popupvideocentral coast sculptors